Karanum/gs2-randomiser2/README.md

 Special thanks to MarvinXLII, who created the original randomiser, and Teawater and Salanewt, who have thoroughly documented the game itself.

+## Info for Players
+The randomiser is not yet ready for normal use.
+By following the instructions down below it is possible to run the randomiser and generate a playable ROM.
+However, many features are still missing and/or incomplete.
+If you are looking for the full experience, please wait until the official release.

 ## Requirements
 NodeJS is required to run this application, with v12.x or above being recommended.
 In addition, NPM is used to install dependencies.